ascartabelli/lamb/README.md

 ## Documentation.

-The API documentation is [now online](https://ascartabelli.github.io/lamb/).
+The API documentation is [here](https://ascartabelli.github.io/lamb/).

 ## Installation and basic usage.